jas-karan/jas-karan/README.md

 <img align="right" alt="GIF" height="160px" src="https://octodex.github.com/images/daftpunktocat-guy.gif" />

 I am a pre final year undergraduate at The LNM Institute of Information Technology.
 Open Source software excites me, and I am ever ready to learn more.
 I am eagerly waiting to contribute to interesting open-source projects.

-- 🔭 I’m currently working on a dynamic chatbot.
-- 🌱 I’m currently learning Web Technologies.
-- 👯 I’m looking forward to collaborate in any interesting project.
-- 💬 Talk with me about technology, Movies and Music (I love Punjabi&English Music).
-- ⚡ My Motto: Success is not how much money you make, it is how much difference you bring in people's lives.